 The recipes in the Guilt Free Desserts recipe book are sweetened with Erythritol.
 Erythritol is a sugar alcohol (or Polyol), like Xylitol and various others that are found in various plants including fruits and vegetables such as grapes and mushrooms.

 Erythritol is not an artificial sweetener and does not contain alcohol.
 You can find more info here.

-What recipes are in the Guilt Free Desserts book?
+What recipes are in the Keto Desserts book?

-The following are the table of contents from the Guilt Free Desserts recipe book.
 Take a look and you’ll see that it’s jam packed with mouth watering, delicious dessert recipes and remember while you read the list, you can eat these without the guilt.
 This even includes sugar free brownies and sugar free cake.
 YUM!

 If you’re not sure where to by Erythritol, you may find it at your supermarket or health shop, otherwise you can order online from a number of places: